 She was so tired, in fact, that she took two naps her first day here and three naps every day thereafter.
 It’s true she likes to be held, and that is why my feet are suffering so, but we are learning that there are more interesting things to do than being held all of the time.
 I think we are going to get along just fine, if her smile when she sees me first thing in the morning is any indicator.

 There are, however, a few lessons Baby taught me this week.
-She taught me gathering and refolding a damp cloud of baby wipes is infinitely easier and more rewarding than folding a fitted sheet.
+She taught me how to gather and refold a damp cloud of baby wipes.
 She taught me that I should never, ever walk the “wrong” way around the block as there is a rather steep hill going in that direction.
 Funny how I never noticed it in all the time I trained for the Avon Walk for Breast Cancer.
 How much do you weigh, Baby?
 I learned that wearing my good running shoes instead of going barefoot on my hardwood floors is a good idea while Baby is adjusting to not being carried all of the time.
 And, most of all, I learned that forty-seven doesn’t feel a bit like twenty-seven.